Iñupiaq language: Writing systems

 Iñupiaq was first written when explorers first arrived in Alaska and began recording words in the native languages.
 They wrote by adapting the letters of their own language to writing the sounds they were recording.
 Spelling was often inconsistent, since the writers invented it as they wrote.
 Unfamiliar sounds were often confused with other sounds, so that, for example, 'q' was often not distinguished from 'k' and long consonants or vowels were not distinguished from short ones.

-Along with the Alaskan and Siberian Yupik, the Iñupiat eventually adopted the Latin script (Qaliujaaqpait) that Moravian missionaries developed in Greenland and Labrador.
+Along with the Alaskan and Siberian Yupik, the Iñupiat eventually adopted the Latin script that Moravian missionaries developed in Greenland and Labrador.
 Native Alaskans also developed a system of pictographs, which, however, died with its creators.

 In 1946, Roy Ahmaogak, an Iñupiaq Presbyterian minister from Utqiaġvik, worked with Eugene Nida, a member of the Summer Institute of Linguistics, to develop the current Iñupiaq alphabet based on the Latin script.
 Although some changes have been made since its origin—most notably the change from 'ḳ' to 'q'—the essential system was accurate and is still in use.